modfin/henry/README.md

 The `chanz` package contains generic utility functions and algorithms for channels

-There are often 4 versions of the same function in the chanz package.
-They are simply shorthands for common configurations.
-Examples of this is, `Map`, `Map1`, `MapN`, `MapUntil`.

-* `Map` returns a channel of size `0` and will read from the input chan until it is closed
-* `Map1` returns a channel of size `1` and will read from the input chan until it is closed
-* `MapN` returns a channel of size `N` and will read from the input chan until it is closed
-* `MapUntil` returns a channel of size `N` and will read from the input chan until it is closed or until the input `done` channel is closed

 ### SomeDone
 Takes N channels as input and returns one channel.
 If any of the input channels is closed, the output channel is closed.
 This is used for control structure.